covcom/205CDE/labs/06 HTML5 forms/worksheet.md

 ### Test your understanding

 Suppose we want to have our web site in another language.
 For example in Finnish.
+Open file **form_skel.html**.

 1. Change your error messages to show the error text in another language.
 Find out how to do this!